srimplify/mule-event-streaming/README.md

 Event streaming with MuleSoft

 Events are everywhere -- order placed, stocks traded, health condition reported, temperature threshold reached, and so on.
 Event streaming is “continuous” transmission and/or real-time processing of events as it is generated for making time critical decisions.

+See [link to DZone article](https://dzone.com/articles/event-streaming-with-mulesoft) for full write-up.

 At a high-level there are three steps in event processing:
  - generation (source/producer)